 What happens if a lay employee or minister has not taken their vacation by the deadline?

 It is the responsibility of the M&P Committee to track and schedule vacation.
 Ideally vacation scheduling is a mutual decision with an employee, but the employer does have the right to schedule an employee’s vacation.
 Plan well in advance to avoid situations where earned vacation has not been taken by the deadline.
 For lay employees, vacation entitlement earned but not taken by the deadline must be paid out as vacation pay to the employee.
 Employees may give up vacation time, but not the right to vacation pay.

 Ministers must use their vacation by the deadline.
 There is no provision for paying out unused vacation to ministers.

-M&P Committees can use a UCC vacation tracking tool to help track and schedule vacation.
+M&P Committees can use a UCC vacation and study leave worksheet tracking tool to help track and schedule vacation.

 Vacation Facts for Lay Employees (PDF | 1 page) – Resource document from a 2015 workshop for M&P Committees

 For a list of people who are able to do pulpit supply for ministers’ vacation coverage in the summer and who are quite comfortable using online worship tools, such as Zoom, please contact Susan Whitehead at firstname.lastname@example.org.